Thank you! We will get back to you soon

 Oops!
 Something went wrong while submitting the form.

 An air waybill (AWB) is an essential, legally binding document used to transport goods internationally via air.
-It provides in-depth information about the shipment and allows for seamless cargo tracking.
+It provides in-depth information about the shipment and allows for seamless shipment tracking.

 The AWB has several copies, one for each party involved in the shipment.
 This bill is also called an air consignment note and is a type of bill of lading.

-The air waybill has many functions as a required document for air freight.
+The air waybill has many functions as a required document for air freight, such as:

 Once the shipper delivers goods, you'll get a receipt as proof that the delivery was successful and in good condition.
 It also implies that the shipping instructions (as stated in the Shipper's Letter of Instructions) are acceptable.